 The publisher allows advertisers to embed their video ads and lets them choose the ad layout that works best for them and the audience, whether that means implementing a pre-roll ad or a series of mid-roll video ads to capture users’ attention.

-Some ads are 30-seconds long and unskippable, others are 90-seconds long and skippable.
-By delivering the optimal video ad length and right ad content to match the video content, Vice Media significantly increases time-in-view duration and click-through-rates.
+Some ads are 30 seconds long and unskippable, while others are 90 seconds long and skippable.
+By delivering the optimal video ad length and right ad content to match the video content, Vice Media significantly increases the time-in-view duration and click-through rates.